riipandi/ranger/README.md

-# Domato
+# Ranger

-Domato is acronym for Domain Management Tool.
-A simple DNS manager tool for PowerDNS.
+Ranger is a simple DNS manager tool for PowerDNS.

 ## Contributing